 An Erasmus traineeship grant is based on the length of the traineeship and varies depending on the living costs in your host country.
 Visit the Erasmus traineeship website to find out the current grant amounts.

 If you have a disability, you can apply for financial support to cover any additional costs that your traineeship abroad may result in.
 For example, you may have to pay extra to bring assistive devices with you, incur additional costs for accommodation, psychological treatments or an essential preparatory visit.
 Please ensure you contact the Unit for International Mobility in time.
 Information on how to apply for additional funding for students with disabilities.

 Language course before starting the traineeship

-Take the train to your traineeship destination
+Take the train to and from your traineeship destination

 To be eligible for an Erasmus traineeship, the following criteria must be met:

 - You must be studying for a Bachelor’s, Master’s or doctoral degree at Uppsala University.

 - You must have successfully completed at least 60 credits of university studies (credits from other universities/HEIs can be included in these 60 credits).